-Native animals are also frequent visitors or residents in urban areas and pest mammals will have negative impacts on them too.
-Furthermore, species like rats and possums can carry nasty diseases, such as leptospirosis or giardia.
+Native animals are also frequent visitors or residents in urban areas and pests have negative impacts on them too.
+Species like rats and possums can carry nasty diseases, such as leptospirosis or giardia.

 Maintaining one or two traps on your property will not only help protect native lizards, invertebrates and birds, but also restrict the movement of pests across the city.